hossam9348/JavaScript_Task/client-side/README.md

   npm install
 ```

-Start the server, In the project directory, you can run:
+Start the server, you can run:

 ```bash
   npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.